Release Playbook

 2. Launch the staging builds for that git commit sha:

-1. Open the following Jenkins jobs (e.g., each in its own new browser tab):
+1. Open the following Jenkins jobs (e.g., each in its own new window, so you can copy-and-paste sha1 and version easily):

 2. In the upper right, click “log in” (unless you’re already logged in).
 This will use your GitHub credentials.